Thursday, May 5, 2011

 Singles: "Why Do Fools Fall in Love," "Mirror, Mirror," "Work That Body," "It's Never Too Late"

-The first Diana Ross serving to emerge off of the RCA label was a solid seller, continuing her upward commercial trend which kicked off again in 1979.
-The title track was a cute, to the point of contention for some, cover of the Frankie Lymon & the Teenagers doo-wop cut of the same name.
-The remainder of Why Do Fools Fall in Love concerned itself with balancing established comforts and a few surprises.
-The familiar sonic forms sported whipped disco-lite delights in "It's Never Too Late" or pretty, if at times candy spun treats like "Sweet Nothings" and "Sweet Surrender".
+Synopsis: The first Diana Ross serving to emerge off of the RCA label was a solid seller, it continued her upward trend that kicked off in 1979.
+The title track was a cute cover of the Frankie Lymon & the Teenagers doo-wop cut of the same name.
+The remainder of Why Do Fools Fall in Love concerned itself with established comforts and a few surprises.
+The familiar sonic forms sported whipped disco-lite delights in "It's Never Too Late" or pretty nonsense like "Sweet Nothings."
+The camp fest "Work That Body" and the rock-funk bump of "Mirror, Mirror," a dual pop and R&B format crossover smash, became fan favorites.
+Why Do Fools Fall in Love ended up Ross' bestseller from RCA, though it wasn't her strongest in what she would do later.

 "Mirror, Mirror" music video